uio-bmi/immuneML/docs/source/galaxy/galaxy_simulate_dataset.rst

 Note that since these labels are randomly assigned, they do not bear any meaning and it is not possible train a ML model with high classification accuracy on this data.
 Meaningful labels can be added by :ref:`simulating immune events into an existing AIRR dataset <How to simulate immune events into an existing AIRR dataset in Galaxy>`.

-An example Galaxy history showing how to use this tool `can be found here <https://galaxy.immuneml.uio.no/u/immuneml/h/simulate-dataset>`_.
+An example Galaxy history showing how to use the Simulate dataset tool `can be found here <https://galaxy.immuneml.uiocloud.no/u/immuneml/h/simulate-dataset>`_.

 Creating the YAML specification
 ---------------------------------------------